WHY IS IT SO DIFFICULT TO FIND

 SO WHY?

 Modern thinking, probably since around 1850, suggests the problem is because trying to find, or wanting God or enlightenment is ultimately a desire.
-And even if we want to find God for the good of all mankind, this desire automatically binds us to the state of being an isolated self, and so separates us from our goal.
+This desire automatically holds us in a state of individuality and separation from any goal of oneness, where our individuality merges with everything or God.

-It's very hard to get out of the box when we are always stimulating the box.
+It's very hard to get out of the box when, just by trying, we are always stimulating the box.

 Alan Watts (1915 – 1973)Alan Watts